 With the Tzigan, franchisees would have the possibility of travelling to many communities across the country to offer their products and services and develop new markets.
 These new kinds of mobile shops would be designed exclusively for travelling sales teams, who would start living on the rail networks of the world.
 This concept could revive a very old way of doing business while reducing the commute of shoppers coming from the country to larger cities.
 It would also allow smaller business to expand their regional presence.

-The Tzigan concept was developed in collaboration with Clarck McCune, an Industrial Designer from Dallas, Texas, USA.
+The Tzigan concept was developed in September 2017 by Charles Bombardier in collaboration with Clarck McCune, an Industrial Designer from Dallas, Texas, USA.
 Clark holds a bachelor’s degree from the University of Tulsa and currently works as a design director.
 He also designed the Cefalo stretching car concept for Imaginactive.